 For any business, advertising is of utmost need.
 Advertising works best when any business goes online to garner a lot of web traffic.
 SEO allows a great deal of free advertising.

 A proper SEO makes a website rank on the first page of SERP.
 And the common belief is people generally scan and review the first two pages of the SERP.
 Nearly 74% of consumers use search engines to find local business information.
 Compared to online marketing, such as PPC, social media marketing, and email marketing program, SEO provides fairly good ROI.
 Nearly 80-90% of customers check online reviews daily before purchasing products.

 “SEO is a noun, verb, and adjective.”
 By Todd Malicoat

 How does SEO work?

-Search engine are not humans but the software that crawls the web page content.
-So, not like humans search engines are text-driven.
-They complete a number of activities that bring search results – crawling, scanning and storing (or index), courses of action, measuring pertinence, and recovering.
-The distinction with an excellence count is that you’re calculating components of design, rather than actions of an individual.
+Search engines are not humans but software crawling web page content.
+So, not like humans, search engines are text-driven.
+They complete several activities that bring search results – crawling, scanning and storing (or indexing), courses of action, measuring pertinence, and recovering.
+The distinction with an excellence count is that you calculate design components rather than an individual’s actions.
 For example, some of the elements that are known to build up a quality score are as follows: